Table Of Contents

 Many fraudulent FOREX companies follow specific methods to attract traders and open accounts through them, using several fraudulent methods, such as:

-This is one of the most common methods in the world of fraud, and is used by most fraudulent trading companies.
+Cold calls are one of the most common first-contact methods used by fraudulent trading companies to pressure traders into acting quickly.
 If you suspect that the person contacting you on the phone is affiliated with a dishonest company, all you have to do is hang up immediately.

 Some fraudulent companies use email as a means of attracting traders.
 These companies send text messages via email, encouraging them to invest and trade with them, thus making more profits quickly.
 Some may be deceived by this and agree to deal with them, but you must first research the company's history and licenses before starting trading.

 The internet provides fraudulent companies with more opportunities to defraud traders.
 They use the internet as a platform to hide their identity and then start promoting their fraudulent schemes.
-They also advertise on social media to reach the most significant number of victims.
+They also use social media to amplify their reach and target a larger pool of potential victims.
 It is easy to differentiate between licensed and unlicensed companies' advertisements.
 The advertisements of licensed companies clearly show fraud.
-They try to attract and sell the dream of getting rich quickly, without the need for experience, or they use the method of explaining people who have passed through them and made profits.
+They try to attract and sell the dream of getting rich quickly, without the need for experience, or they use the method of explaining to people who have passed through them and made profits.
 On the other hand, licensed companies are restricted even in advertising and must disclose all financial risks.

 If you enter a fraudulent trading company, avoid increasing the amount.
 It is easy to confirm that you are dealing improperly after entering a fraudulent company, as you will notice that an account manager contacts you from the company daily, as if he has no job except for you.
-Any employee who contacts you from the trading company and tries to help you with trading indicates that you are in a fraudulent place, as licensed trading companies are prohibited from providing any service related to the market, just like a bank.
+If an employee from the trading company proactively tries to direct your trades or tell you where to invest, treat that as a serious warning sign, because reputable licensed firms do not provide personalized market guidance in that way.
 You can withdraw and deposit, but the bank employee will never tell you where to spend your money.

 There are three tiers of regulation.
 Tier-1 bodies include the likes of the UK’s FCA and have excellent reputations from a track record of strong oversight assisted by sweeping powers.
 Tier-2 bodies include organizations from slightly less-developed markets or organizations that serve multiple roles, such as central banking, licensing, and regulation, thus diluting their power.
 Tier-3 bodies usually come from developing economies, like the Seychelles, that are attractive to brokers for tax purposes but do not observe stringent standards.

-As we have mentioned, nobody can guarantee profits, not even the latest algorithms generated by supercomputers.
+As I have mentioned, even sophisticated algorithms cannot predict markets with certainty, so any promise of easy profits should be treated as a major warning sign.
 The FOREX market and, indeed, all other free markets are driven by a range of factors that are well understood but are much harder to predict.

 It should be evident that if a broker is trying to attract you by all means, including offering cash rewards to open an account, they are trying to lure you in at all costs.
 The reason for doing this is hardly ever a good one.

-Brokers proudly tout awards, such as “Best FOREX broker in 2025.”
+Brokers proudly tout awards, such as “Best FOREX broker of the year.”
 This is simple enough to check and verify through the issuing authority.
 If you cannot confirm a claim of award, it speaks volumes.
 Only dishonest companies and individuals would claim to be the recipients of a prize they are not.
 For the record, here is our list of the best brokers around.

-If you cannot withdraw your funds after complying with the broker’s rules, it is time to ring the alarm bell.
-You should try to get an audience with a senior staff member at the broker.
+2. If you cannot withdraw your funds after complying with the broker’s rules, try to get an audience with a senior staff member at the broker.
 Again, you may be frustrated in your attempts to do so, meaning you must take your complaint further.

-The next possible step is to identify the industry representative body to which the broker belongs.
+3. Identify the industry representative body to which the broker belongs.
 The financial industry is known to have so-called charter organizations that represent the interests of its members.
-Depending on your broker is location, you could approach the controlling body representing all brokers.
+Depending on your broker's location, you could approach the controlling body representing all brokers.

 If you are a victim of fraud or scams with any company you have opened a trading account with, you must first have evidence of the fraud that occurred with your money.